EzioPearce/EzioPearce.github.io/README.md

 ## Work Experience:

+1. Vocuni: SDE Intern (March 2022 - April 2022)
+      - Developed front-end for spreading awareness on Climate change using JavaScript -Maintained Linux Servers at the backend

-1. Integration Wizards: Computer Vision Programmer Intern (present):
+2. Integration Wizards: Computer Vision Programmer Intern (December 2021 - February 2022):
-      -Develop and Deploy Training models for the Dataset using for CCTV Cameras that use Computer Vision
+      -Develop and Deploy Training models for vehicle detection using Python, OpenCV, Yolov5 -Helped in image annotation using labelimg

-2. Traceabl: CTO:
+3. Traceabl: CTO:
     -Architected and Deployed Blockchain Models to enable traceability of textile products